Characters: Buffy The Vampire Slayer Antagonists

 "Now, Faith, I don't find that sort of thing amusing.
 I'm a family man.
 Now, let's kill your little friend!"

-Mayor and founder of Sunnydale.
-A sorcerer who planned to undergo Ascension, becoming a pure demon named Olvikan.
-Big Bad
+The Mayor and founder of Sunnydale, Richard Wilkins is a sorcerer who planned to undergo Ascension, becoming a pure demon named Olvikan.
+The Big Bad

 for Season 3.

-- Affably Evil: Best summarised by the scene when he gives Angel and Buffy honest and intelligent, if somewhat harsh, relationship advice and does so in a way that shows he really means it and would never want anyone to endure the same fate he did with his wife.
-At one point in Season Six, Xander laments that the Mayor isn't around anymore, because yeah the man might have been an evil sorcerer with dark ambitions to become a demon, but the city's zoning and permitting board was so much more efficient under the man's administration, and he made sure all the potholes got filled in a timely manner too.
+- Affably Evil: Best summarized by the scene in "Choices" when he gives Angel and Buffy honest and intelligent, if somewhat harsh, relationship advice and does so in a way that shows he really means it and would never want anyone to endure the same fate he did with his wife.
+At one point in Season 6, Xander laments that the Mayor isn't around anymore, because yeah, the man might have been an Evil Sorcerer with dark ambitions to become a demon, but the city's zoning and permitting board was so much more efficient under the man's administration, and he made sure all the potholes got filled in a timely manner too.
 Word of God is that none of the affability is faked; he's honestly a Nice Guy who just happens to also be an evil monster who wants to rule the world.

 - Back from the Dead: One comic story had him briefly return as a wayward spirit capable of Demonic Possession.